 After completing his degree in Physiology at the University of Sheffield in 1995, Prof St. John completed his PhD entitled ‘The role of mitochondria in male fertility’ at the University of Birmingham.
-In 2000, Prof St. John was appointed as a Lecturer in Mitochondrial and Reproductive Genetics at the University of Birmingham.
-Along with his running his research program, he provided undergraduate and postgraduate teaching and supervision and was the divisional coordinator for graduate studies.
+In 2000, Prof St. John was appointed as a lecturer in Mitochondrial and Reproductive Genetics at the University of Birmingham.
+Along with running his research program, he provided undergraduate and postgraduate teaching and supervision and was the divisional coordinator for graduate studies.

 From March 2000 until January 2001, Prof St. John undertook a Sabbatical as a Mellon Fellow at Professor Gerald Schatten’s laboratory at Oregon National Primate Research Center in the USA.
-Prof St. John was also awarded an Endeavour Fellowship in 2007 to undertake research work at Monash Institute of Medical Research (now the Hudson Institute).
+Prof St John was also awarded an Endeavour Fellowship in 2007 to undertake research work at Monash Institute of Medical Research (now Hudson Institute).
 This allowed him to familiarise himself with the Institute and its research and establish some of his program in Australia.

-He has numerous publications in international journals, including The Lancet, Nature Chemical Biology, Nature Cell Biology, Nucleic Acids Research, Cell Death & Differentiation, Stem Cells, Development, Journal of Cell Science and Genetics.
+Prof St. John has numerous publications in international journals, including The Lancet, Nature Chemical Biology, Nature Cell Biology, Nucleic Acids Research, Cell Death & Differentiation, Stem Cells, Development, Journal of Cell Science and Genetics.
 Prof St. John also reviews submissions for a number of journals and grant-awarding bodies and is Reviews Editor for Molecular Human Reproduction.
 In the UK, he advised Government, Parliament and the Royal College of Obstetricians and Gynaecologists on policy related to stem cells and reproduction.
 He also advised the Human Fertilisation and Embryology Authority on stem cells and embryo policy, and reviewed licence applications.
 In 2013, he received the Society for Reproductive Biology’s Award for Excellence in Reproductive Biology.

-Further information about Prof St. John can be accessed here.
+Further information about Prof St John can be accessed here.